Skip to main content

 During this same period, Morris Opler was studying the Chiricahua and Mescalero Apache in New Mexico.
 In order to exchange information about their studies, Goodwin and Opler began corresponding.
 Both men were convinced that a long-overdue, systematic comparison of Apachean cultures would yield significant results.

-This project also includes a new essay by Maurice Crandall, a citizen of the Yavapai-Apache Nation of Camp Verde, Arizona.
+This project also includes a new reflective essay by Maurice Crandall, a citizen of the Yavapai-Apache Nation of Camp Verde, Arizona.
 He is a historian of the Indigenous peoples of the U.S.-Mexico borderlands and is currently assistant professor of Native American studies at Dartmouth College.

 Texts